 - Strive to protect the wildlife of the Belfast Hills

 - Combat invasive species that threaten our native plants and animals

 - Commission environmental research

-- Organise events, produce newsletters and manage website
+- Organise events, produce newsletters and manage website and social media pages

 - Support local agriculture and communities

 - Scrutinise planning applications that may affect the Belfast Hills

 - Make sure government departments consider the Belfast Hills when making decisions